dfinity/interface-spec/spec/index.md

 Calls must stay in `replied` or `rejected` long enough for polling users to catch the response.

 When asking the IC about the state or call of a request, the user uses the request id (see [Request ids](#request-id)) to read the request status (see [Request status](#state-tree-request-status)) from the state tree (see [Request: Read state](#http-read-state)).

-#### Synchronous canister calling {#http-sync-call}

-A synchronous update call, also known as a "call and await", is a type of update call where the replica will respond with a certificate if the call completes within one execution round.

-The purpose of the synchronous call endpoint is to give the user a certified response for their canister call.
-This means that if a certificate is returned, then the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.

-A certificate is returned by the IC to the user if:

--   The execution of the call completes within one execution round, and the status is certified by the IC within the ingress expiry time.
-The status will be either `replied`, `rejected` or `done`.

--   The call expires before it is queued and is dropped by the IC.
-The status of the call will be `unknown` with the certificate time stamp at a later time than the ingress expiry time.

-The synchronous call endpoint is useful for users as it removes the networking overhead of polling the IC to determine the status of their call.

-Synchronous calls are therefore best suited for calls that are fast and expected to complete within one execution round.
-If a call does not complete within one execution round, the replica won't return a certificate and the user will need to poll the IC to determine the status of the call.

 ### Request: Call {#http-call}